mozman/ezdxf/docs/source/howto/drawing-addon.rst

 This code exports the modelspace with an extent of 5 x 3 drawing units as a 1000 x 600 pixel Image.

+Use case: render the content with a fixed image size in pixels.

 .. seealso::

     - Full example script: `export_image_pixel_size.py`_